manureno/sparkonk8s/README.md

 # Spark On Kubernetes

-This project is a step-by-step guide to get a Spark workload running on an IBM Cloud Kubernes cluster.
+This project is a step-by-step guide to get a Spark workload running on an IBM Cloud Kubernetes cluster.

 **Pre Requisite**
 A Kubernetes Cluster and a Container Registry Namespace have been provisioned on IBM Cloud.